Seattle IT Salaries 2023

-If you're looking for the most up-to-date salary trends and tech employment insights, the 2023 Seattle IT Salary Guide has the critical information that you need as a candidate or hiring manager.
+With salary trends and data for over 120 job titles inside tech, plus insights on where the Seattle tech market is headed, the 2024 Seattle IT Salary Guide has the critical information that you need as a candidate or hiring manager.

-As one of the top sectors in Seattle, the tech industry continues to make tremendous strides and growth despite the uncertainty of the national economy - leading to high demand for tech talent.
-With unemployment rates below pre-pandemic levels and the increased acceptance of remote work, IT workers can choose what in and where they want to work, even with salary stabilization.
-Motion's 2023 Seattle Tech Salary Guide pours through the data to give technologists in-depth insights into the most pressing topics inside the tech industry, including:
+The Seattle tech industry continues to make tremendous strides and growth even through the choppy waters of 2023.
+While salary growth is stabilizing, unemployment rates are far below the national average and quality IT workers still have plenty of opportunities on where they want to work.
+Motion's 2024 Seattle Tech Salary Guide pours through the data to give technologists and tech leaders in-depth insights into the most pressing topics inside the tech industry, including:

 INSIGHTS